charite-uwatwembi/Capstone/README.md

 # Capstone
-This is going to be my capston repo
+This is a repo for my capstone